Our aim is to discover and share the value of the Amazon, to conserve and protect it, and to inspire the global community to connect with rainforests.

 The ARC Amazon Project

-We’re working to bring people to the rainforest and the rainforest to the World.
+We’re working to bring people to the rainforest and share the rainforest with the World.

 The ARC Amazon Project is inviting you to join our growing alliance of individuals, groups and organizations who believe in the importance of the Amazon.